tarkheeto/DPS-Man/README.md

 +	**self.mask**: Creates a mask for the image.
 Masks are used in Pygame for pixel-perfect collision detection.

-+	**collisionsWithClouds Method**: This method checks if the ifxMan sprite (or character) collides with any sprite in the cloudGroup.
++	**collisionsWithClouds Method**: This method checks if the DPSMan sprite (or character) collides with any sprite in the cloudGroup.

 +	**pygame.sprite.spritecollide()**: This function checks for collisions between a sprite and a group of sprites.
 The method returns a list of all Sprites in a Group that intersect with another Sprite.
 The pygame.sprite.collide_mask argument means that the method uses the mask for collision detection.
 If a collision is detected, it returns True.

 ### **The cloudClass**
-This class represents the clouds (or obstacles) that spawn and move towards the ifxMan.
+This class represents the clouds (or obstacles) that spawn and move towards the DPSMan.

 <div style="text-align:center">
     <img src="PyGame/Super Bot/graphics/cloud.png" alt="Cloud" width="480"/>
 </div>

 +	**Initialization Method (__init__):**
-Like with ifxMan, this class also inherits from pygame.sprite.Sprite. self.image: Loads the cloud image. self.image=pygame.transform.scale_by(self.image,0.8): Scales the cloud image by 80%.
+Like with DPSMan, this class also inherits from pygame.sprite.Sprite. self.image: Loads the cloud image. self.image=pygame.transform.scale_by(self.image,0.8): Scales the cloud image by 80%.